ValentinMorar/bigintegers-as-a-string/README.md

 https://www.amazon.com/NAAS-Numbers-string-programming-Programming-ebook/dp/B07N6MD9GG/ref=sr_1_1?ie=UTF8&qid=1548968232&sr=8-1&keywords=naas+numbers+as+a+string

 where you can learn more about PHP arrays and how to use numbers as strings.
-From the book you can find some ways to sort and compare the array.
+From the book you can find algorithms to sort and compare the arrays.